Joy Curious

 This is healing for the over-functioners, the overthinkers, and the quietly exhausted.

-• Think 1–2 hours, depending on how you engage.
+• It should take no more than one hour weekly, depending on how you engage.

 The core lessons are intentionally short, and the practices are small enough to weave into real life.